Quantum feature-map learning with reduced resource overhead: Background

 The choice of the observable $O$ should be subject to $\left\lVert O\right\rVert_{\mathrm{op}} = 1$ to bound the model output to the interval $[-1, 1]$.
 Thresholding this output, defined as

 provides the binary classification prediction for a data point $\bm{x}$.
 The threshold parameter $b \in [-1,1]$ is also learnable.

 To train the QNN, a loss function is defined to assess the fit of the model to the dataset $\mathcal{D}$.
-The standard choice in classification tasks is the \emph{negative log likelihood (NLL) loss} \footnote{This loss function draws motivation from statistics and information theory, also known as log loss, logistic loss or cross-entropy loss, and has been established as the standard choice in the classical machine learning literature -- including extensions to multi-class -- classification. \cite{bishop_PatternRecognitionMachine_2006,hastie2009elements,murphy_MachineLearningProbabilistic_2012}} or solely \emph{log loss}
+The standard choice in classification tasks is the \emph{negative log likelihood (NLL) loss} \footnote{This loss function draws motivation from statistics and information theory, also known as log loss, logistic loss or cross-entropy loss, and has been established as the standard choice in the classical machine learning literature -- including extensions to multi-class -- classification. \cite{bishop_PatternRecognitionMachine_2006,hastie2009elements,murphy_MachineLearningProbabilistic_2012}}, or solely \emph{log loss}, between a true label $y$ and model prediction $\hat{y}$